mgrabovsky/electric-waltz/README.md

 # Electric Waltz

-> A simple model of the electric energy system of the Czech Republic.
+> A simple deterministc model of the electric energy system of the Czech Republic.

 [![Build Status][build-image]][build-url]
 [![Code Coverage][coverage-image]][coverage-url]